-Making mistakes, using mathematical dialogue and taking part in discussions are important parts of our lessons giving our students the opportunity to reason mathematically, develop an argument, justify decisions and compare the efficiency of different strategies.
+Addressing misconceptions, using mathematical dialogue and taking part in discussions are important parts of our lessons giving our children the opportunity to reason mathematically, develop an argument, justify decisions and compare the efficiency of different strategies.

 Our students build upon their understanding of maths concept through a series of increasingly difficult problems.
 They tackle questions that develop in microscopic steps, progressing onto more unfamiliar problems that extend their understanding of the lesson objective.

 Problems are usually explored in group or paired work, involving lots of discussion and are solved using the concrete-pictorial-abstract approach to promote a deep understanding of the concept.
 The use of the concrete-pictorial-abstract approach supports struggling learners and encourages creative, joined-up thinking by quick learners.